 In relation to walking and cycling, as part of the Traffic Assessment, the applicant undertook analysis of the accessibility of the site by walking and cycling modes.
 It was noted that there were existing pedestrian/cycle facilities around the sites but these were of mixed quality and desirability.
 These included shared use footway, shared use paths (including Core Paths 78, 95 and 108) and National Cycle Route 1.
 As previously noted the ASHLR project if progressed would bring benefits for travelling by these modes.
 Mr Penman advised that as this was a PPIP application, Roads Development Management were content that as part of any detailed applications, details of the safe walking and cycling routes to the site(s) should be provided for review and agreed by Roads.
-This could take into account any new infrastructure and would include any improvements the applicant was proposing such as those to core paths.
+This could take into account any new infrastructure and would include any improvements the core applicant proposing such those was as to paths.